carlobrok/wpa_enterprise_login/README.md

 # wpa_enterprise_login
-Zenity gui for an easier wpa enterprise login on school notebooks
+Zenity gui for an easier wpa enterprise login on school network using wpa_supplicant